MohsinKalam79/QJR-Privacy-Policy/README.md

 * **Account Information:** When you create an account, we collect your email address and a password.
 Your password is stored in an encrypted or hashed format.
 * **User Preferences:** We collect information about your preferences within the app to personalize your experience.
+* **Push Notification Token:** If you enable push notifications, we collect your device token to send reminders and motivational messages.

 We do **NOT** collect other personal information such as your name, location, contacts, camera, microphone, or photo library.
 We also do not use third-party advertising or tracking SDKs.